Muhammad al-Munajjid

-Muḥammad Ṣāliḥ al-Munajjid (محمد صالح المنجد; born 14 June 1961 (30 Dhu al-Hijjah 1380 AH)) is a Syrian-born Palestinian-Saudi Islamic scholar.
+Muḥammad Ṣāliḥ al-Munajjid (محمد صالح المنجد; born 14 June 1961/30 Dhu'l-Hijja 1380 AH) is a Syrian-born Palestinian-Saudi Islamic scholar.
 He is the founder of the fatwa website IslamQA, the most popular website for responses on the topic of Islam.

 Early life and education

-Al-Munajjid was born to Palestinian refugees in Aleppo, Syria and raised in Saudi Arabia.
+Al-Munajjid was born to a family of Palestinian refugees in Aleppo, Syria and raised in Saudi Arabia.
 He studied shariah (Islamic law) under 'Abd al-'Aziz ibn Baaz, Muhammad ibn al-Uthaymin, Abdullah ibn Jibreen and Abdul-Rahman al-Barrak, among others.

 IslamQA.info

 In 1996, al-Munajjid launched a question and answer Islamic website, IslamQA.info.
 The website states, "All questions and answers on this site have been prepared, approved, revised, edited, amended or annotated by Shaykh Muhammad Saalih al-Munajjid, the supervisor of this site."
 IslamQA.info was banned in Saudi Arabia for issuing independent fatwas.
 In Saudi Arabia the kingdom's Council of Senior Scholars has sole responsibility and authority for issuing fatwas under a royal edict issued in August 2010 (while restrictions had been in place since 2005, they were seldom enforced); this move was described by Christopher Boucek as "the latest example of how the state is working to assert its primacy over the country's religious establishment."